 Let's take a look at the two most common conditions for shareholder rewards.

 The first typical condition for a shareholder reward is MSQ, or Minimum Share Quantity.
 To be eligible for a reward, you must hold a minimum number of shares in the public company offering it.
-For example, own 100 shares of NYSE:EXAMPLE to have eligibility.
+For example, own 100 shares of NYSE:EXAMPLE to be eligible.

-Minimum Hold Period, also known as MHP, is a secondary condition that shows on only some perks.
-This condition dictates that a shareholder must have held shares for some amount of time in order to redeem the perk.
-For example own at least 2 shares of NYSE:EXAMPLE for 4 months to have eligibility.
+Minimum Hold Period, also known as MHP, is a secondary condition that dictates that a shareholder must have held shares for a minimum amount of time in order to redeem the reward.
+For example own at least 2 shares of NYSE:EXAMPLE for 4 months to be eligible.

 Note: The most common types of conditions for shareholder rewards are a combination of MSQ and MHP.